Navigating Military Landlord and Tenant Relationships

 Stories from Military Renters

-As long-time military renters, we’ve had some great landlords and some that we’d never recommend—even to the woman that cut us off in traffic yesterday.
+As long-time military renters, we’ve had some great landlords and some that we’d never recommend—even to the woman who cut us off in traffic yesterday.

 If you’ve rented, you know that it can be challenging to create privacy as a tenant.
 You live in a home where someone else (who you probably don’t know very well) has a key.
 Even though the state laws and lease protect you from unannounced entry, that fear is often in the back of tenants’ minds.